jemin777/ojava7.0/README.md

 e) JAVA7.0 is used to create games which cannot be achieved in cdollar and gdollar.

-f) JAVA7.0 also includes C# oops concepts.
+f) JAVA7.0 also includes Java oops concepts.

 g) JAVA7.0 also follows attractive syntax.

 h) JAVA7.0 have  100% oops concepts.

-i) JAVA7.0 is used with JDollar,CWEB section, JAVA, C#, and with all writ Programming languages.
+i) JAVA7.0 is used with DotWeb3.0,CWEB section, and  Java.

 j) OakJava7(JAVA7.0)  provides high security for  Web / Remote-X application